icew1nd/create-github-action-boilerplate/README.md

 create-github-action-boilerplate my-action
 ```

-From there add it github by
+Then add it to GitHub by

 ```
 git init